 Strive to be a Church where children and adults at risk are fully engaged and have every opportunity to be heard, flourish and grow;

 Strive to be a safe place by removing any barriers that will either harm or hinder children and adults at risk;

 Strive to ensure that every person engaged and working in the Church actively promotes the inherent dignity of all people by upholding their fundamental right to be included, respected and nurtured in a safe environment;

 Seek to maintain high ethical standards in all decisions, actions and programs;

 Strive to work in accordance with the National Catholic Safeguarding Standards (NCSS) and the Professional Standards reporting obligations through the implementation of The Safeguarding Handbook;

 Abide by Federal and Commonwealth statutory legislation pertaining to the safeguarding of children and adults at risk.

 Creating a safe Church is a dynamic process that involves active participation and responsibility by all leaders, clergy, church workers and the wider church community including parents and families.
 The Archdiocese is committed to making this possible through collaboration, vigilance and proactive approaches across legislation, policies, procedures and practices.

-The Archdiocese is underpinned by the knowledge that safeguarding is a shared responsibility that prioritises the protection and best interests of children and adults at risk.
-By providing a safe physical and online environment, actively identifying, and managing risk, and complying with the Safeguarding policy and legal obligations, we serve Jesus and uphold human dignity as the foundation of our faith.
+The Archdiocese is underpinned by the knowledge that safeguarding is a shared responsibility that prioritises the care, protection and best interests of children and adults at risk.
+By providing a safe environment, actively identifying and managing risk, and complying with the Safeguarding policy, guidelines and legal obligations, we serve Jesus and uphold human dignity as the foundation of our faith.

-Our values are central to the core of who we are and what we do.
+Our values are at the core of who we are and what we do.
 We strive to embed our values through our decisions and actions.